 Search engines clearly have their hand in this because the appearance of Harrogate photos at and near the top would make no sense for a site concerning itself with explorations of the countryside as much as it does.
 It also highlights that while I head for the remoter parts these days, that wasn’t always the case and urban photos appear in the gallery as if to prove it.
-Strangely, photos taken while I lived in Edinburgh and on return visits to that wonderful spot are conspicuous by their absence but it may be that there’s plenty from which to choose and not so many get as far of this website in search of them.
+Strangely, photos taken while I lived in Edinburgh and on return visits to that wonderful spot are conspicuous by their absence, but there may be plenty from which to choose, and not that many visitors go as far into this website in search of them.

 Apart from the urban interlopers, the largely rural feel of the list should come as no surprise and may even lead to a more critical appraisal of the images in question.
-That may end up giving me ideas for visits to places where I have not been for a while, never a bad thing. Éire tellingly punches above its weight here but Scotland gets a good showing too as does Cheshire.
-In no way am I going to let these observations dictate my future plans but ideas are always invaluable.
+That may end up giving me ideas for visits to places where I have not been for a while, never a bad thing. Éire tellingly punches above its weight here, but Scotland gets a good showing too, as does Cheshire.
+In no way am I going to let these observations dictate my future plans, yet ideas are always invaluable.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.